 The Purpose of a Thermal Protector

 The thermal protector consists of one or more heat-sensing elements built into the motor or motor-compressor, plus an external control device.
-The thermal protection is present to turn the motor off when excessive heat is generated within the motor circuitry, halting the temperature climb before it can burn up the motor.
+The thermal protection is present to turn the motor off when excessive heat is generated within the motor circuitry.
+This safety feature halts the temperature climb before it can burn up the motor.

-These thermal protectors reset themselves once the motor cools down to a safe operating temperature.
-There is usually a visible red button located on the wiring side of the motor— usually, though not always, located opposite of the motor shaft.
-On motors equipped this way, you must press the reset button to reset and restart the motor.
+Thermal protectors generally reset themselves once the motor cools down to a safe operating temperature.
+There is usually a visible red button located on the wiring side of the motor—usually, though not always, located opposite of the motor shaft.
+On motors equipped this way, you must press this button to reset and restart the motor.
 On other motors without a reset button, the reset happens automatically as the motor cools.

 The same scenario may be true on other electric motors that process variable loads, such as garbage disposers, washing machines or vacuum cleaners.
 Without thermal protection, such motors can be more prone to burn-out.